 The Superdrug Beautycard is often viewed as the dowdier, less rewarding sister of the Advantage Card, and it’s true- you only get ONE point per £1- so a £500 spend will earn you £5 at Superdrug.
 Not that great.

-However, if you’re an online shopping addict like us, then the Beautycard might actually be superior to the Advantage card- because… there’s FREE ONLINE DELIVERY with no minimum spend.
+However, if you’re an online shopping addict like us, then the Beautycard might actually be superior to the Advantage card- because… there’s FREE ONLINE DELIVERY with only a £10 minimum spend.
 If you have a Beautycard.

 Reasons to get a Beautycard:

 - It sometimes has double/triple points events, which can add up – if you get the newsletter you’ll be warned in advance about them.

 - You can use your points as a discount on higher priced items.
 Unlike the Boots Advantage Card you can use points and cash combined to pay for things.
 This means you can access your rewards more quickly, which is pretty good.
 BUT you need to spend them in increments of 100.

 - This is one of only a couple of places on this list that has student discount (only in store)- so if you’ve got an NUS Extra card you can get 10% off AND your points.

 - Surveys – occasionally Superdrug will email you a customer survey and in return you’ll get a decent amount of points.